Joanna Johnson

-Joanna Johnson (born in Arizona on December 31, 1961) is an American actress, writer, producer and director.
+Joanna Johnson is an American actress, writer, producer and director.
 She is best known for her actress popular roles as Caroline Spencer Forrester (1987–1990, 1992, 2001) first and as her twin sister, Karen Spencer (1991–1994, 2009, 2011–2014) on the CBS daytime soap opera The Bold and the Beautiful.

-Joanna Johnson continues to work actively also behind the camera in the entertainment show business, having several credits as writer, producer, showrunner and director.
+Johnson continues to work actively also behind the camera in the entertainment show business, having several credits as writer, producer, showrunner and director.